harshikab2112/Product-Catalog-using-HTML/README.md

-# Simple Product Catalog using HTMl
+# Simple Product Catalog using HTML

 ## Overview
 This is a basic **Product Catalog** built using **HTML**.
 It displays a list of products with details such as name, image, description, and price.
 The project is designed to be simple and static, making it easy to understand for beginners.